At an ancient memorial site of Ohjin Tenno, in Shodojima Island,

 in order to decode the inscriptions, one can be sure that

-even before the introduction of Kanji (Chinese
+even before the introduction of ‘Kanji’ (Chinese characters) into Japan,

 there were local alphabets or syllabaries to record and carry messages.

-Most Japanese archaeologists, linguists and language professors used to deny this
+Most Japanese archaeologists, linguists and language professors used to deny this fact,

 insisting that there had been no specific letters nor alphabets in earliest Japan.

-To our surprise, they refuse to admit the real existence of inscriptions,
+To our surprise, they refuse to admit the real existence of inscriptions, petroglyphs, or engravings

-even given the global occurence in human culture of letters and
+even given the global occurence in human culture of letters and rock art.

-and spiritual heritage, they will lose their authority or pride which had been gained
+they will lose their authority or pride which had been gained through an antiquated presumption

-signs, no letters, no alphabets but only oral tradition in those days before 'Kanji' were
+or belief that there were no signs, no letters, no alphabets but only oral tradition

-officially introduced into Japan by the Kinki dynasty, in the 650s A D.
+by the Kinki dynasty, in the 650’s A D.

 Why such presumption ?

-How could they be so stubborn in these days when so much rock
+How could they be so stubborn in these days when so much

-art and petroglyphs have been found worldwide ?
+rock art and petroglyphs have been found worldwide ?